 A campervan hire in Tasmania is a great choice, with a wild and rugged coastline and nature uncut.
-Grab an Australian motorhome rental today and experience it for yourself.

 Watch out for echidnas searching for ants in the dirt beside the road.
 Road kill is frequent on the 100km stretch toward Cradle Mountain.

 Keep the locals happy by ensuring you take your rubbish with you and dispose of it thoughtfully.

 Tasmania is cooler than the rest of Australia and temperatures can drop quickly overnight – make sure you pack warm clothing and bedding.
 Winter can be frigid.